Financial-Times/origami-build-service/README.md

-make test              # run all the tests make test-unit         # run the unit tests make test-integration  # run the integration tests make test-old          # run the old suite of tests
+make test              # run all the tests make test-unit         # run the unit tests make test-integration  # run the integration tests
 ```

 You can run the unit tests with coverage reporting, which expects 90% coverage or more: